Trusted-Services/trusted-services/docs/deployments/libraries.rst

 other deployments or external applications.
 The following library deployments are currently supported:

+The libraries will have a build type-specific suffix added to the base name of their binaries, allowing multiple binaries to be installed in the same tree.
+(See :ref:`Selecting the build type`) This differentiation applies to the ``Debug`` and ``DebugCoverage`` build types.
+The system integrator must choose which single ``Release<XXX>`` build type is to be supported in the system.
+Package managers and mutually exclusive release packages can be used to add further flexibility.

 .. _libs-libts:

 libts
 -----

 Userspace applications that depend on trusted services may use *libts* for handling service discovery and RPC messaging.
 A major benefit to application developers is that *libts* entirely decouples client applications from details of where a service